keploy/community-blog/cmhegzt2j000202l81dru1dm4.md

 **Ad-hoc Testing:** Ad-hoc testing is usually a human-prompted test technique.
 A skilled, knowledgeable tester will randomly explore the application with their knowledge of the domain.
 The tester relies on instinct to identify faults when using ad-hoc testing.

-**Monkey Testing:** Monkey testing typically utilizes a tool first and foremost that is entirely based on random chance and lack of intellect, notably the “Dumb Monkey” approach.
+**Monkey Testing:** Monkey testing typically utilizes a tool first and foremost that is entirely based on random chance and lack of intellect, notably the “Ignorant Monkey” approach.

 While both techniques are random in approach, ad-hoc testing utilizes human intelligence and experience, and monkey testing purely seeks to imitate chaos to discover stability problems.